 Impacts to historic properties are not anticipated from the proposed action of herbicide application for hydrilla management.
 Implementation of this action will need to be evaluated as it pertains to site access and staging areas, if any, as historic properties are noted in the vicinity of all treatment locations.
-Coordination with SHPO and the tribes is ongoing.
+On 3 May 2024, CT SHPO concurred that no historic properties will be affected by the proposed project.
+The tribes were contacted by letter on 3 April 2024 (Appendix A).
+No responses were received within 30 days; therefore, consultation is complete, and all Section 106 responsibilities are fulfilled.